Kook-jin Moon: Kahr Arms

 In 1993, Moon founded Kahr Arms, choosing the name to be suggestive of two of his affections: German engineering and fast cars.
 "I wanted to create the ultimate line of concealable pistols," he said.

 Kahr Arms' headquarters is in Greeley, Pennsylvania, and it has a manufacturing facility in Worcester, Massachusetts.
 It specializes in compact and mid-size semi-automatic pistols chambered for popular cartridges, including .380 ACP, 9 mm Luger Parabellum, .40 S&W and .45 ACP.
 Kahr pistols feature polymer or stainless steel frames, single-stack magazines, and double-action striker firing actions.
 In 1994 the U.S. federal government banned manufacture and importation of pistol magazines with more than a 10-round capacity.
 These were the so-called "hi-capacity" magazines, which again became legal to manufacture and import in most states in September 2004, after the relevant federal law expired.
 This change in federal law rendered many staggered-magazine pistol models (commonly with magazine capacities of 15 or more rounds) less popular in the American market.
 They were now overly large in light of their newly mandated 10-shot limit.
 Combat Handguns magazine said that Kahr pistols are "made like a fine Swiss watch."
 They are used by some police officers as backup weapons.

 Tongil Group

 In 2005 Moon was appointed chairman of Tongil Group, a South Korean business group associated with the Unification Church.
-As of 2010 he is in the process of reforming its businesses by hiring new managers and by closing unprofitable operations.
+As of 2010, he was in the process of reforming its businesses by hiring new managers and by closing unprofitable operations.
 Among Tongil Group's chief holdings are The Ilwha Company, which produces ginseng and related products; Ilshin Stone, building materials; Tongil Heavy Industries, machine parts including hardware for the South Korean military; and Segye Ilbo, newspaper.
 It funds the Tongil Foundation, which supports Unification Church projects, including schools and the Little Angels Children's Folk Ballet of Korea.